-The lower floor exhibits ancient and medieval sculpture up until the fourteenth century.
+The lower floor exhibits ancient and medieval sculpture up until the 14th century.
 Highlights include the Romanesque relief Jesus Appearing to the Disciples on the Sea, attributed to the Master of Cabestany and originally from the Benedictine monastery of Sant Pere de Rodes.

 On the underground level there is the majority of stone sculpture from the museum holdings.